haoqiangoh-sys/LayerGen/README.md

 LayerGen was originally designed for code generation, but it can be used for any workflow where one AI step should feed another.

+This README was made for the latest version of LayerGen, version 0.0.4.

 ## Quick Start

 Open Command Prompt and run: